MA in Clinical Psychology (Daytime Format) FAQs

 Does Pepperdine assist with clinical practicum experience?

 Yes.
-MFT Clinical Training and Professional Development staff assist students in locating Pepperdine-approved clinical practicum sites.
-The clinical training staff visit and evaluate established and potential sites, while maintaining the online Field Placement Directory (PepPro 2.0),, which lists sites approved by Pepperdine.
+MFT Clinical Training and Professional Development staff assist students with locating Pepperdine-approved clinical practicum sites.
+The clinical training staff visit and evaluate established and potential sites, while maintaining the online Field Placement Directory (PepPro 2.0), which lists sites approved by Pepperdine.
 Career Services also helps with resumes, cover letters, and mock interviews.
 The PSY 661: Preparation for Practicum class also prepares students for the practicum experience.

 What are the requirements for licensure as a Marriage and Family Therapist (MFT) or a Licensed Professional Clinical Counselor (LPCC)?
 Can I become licensed in other states?